Ion-Selective Adsorbent and Membrane Materials

 Novel solute-selective materials are one of the keys to enable our re-imagination of β€œwastewater”.
 The Tarpeh lab develops selective adsorbents, selective adsorbent regeneration processes, and selective membranes for energy-efficient resource recovery from wastewater.
 Our hybrid cation exchanger utilizes metal-ligand exchange to recover ammonia from urine with unprecedented selectivity compared to other common cations.
 Because regeneration is a major obstacle to implementing ion exchange for resource recovery, we have characterized electro-assisted regeneration to achieve ammonia and phosphate recovery with reduced chemical and energy inputs compared to conventional approaches.
-We are also developing novel polymeric membranes that specifically separate lithium to improve the circularity of the battery industry.
+We are also developing novel ligand-functionalized membranes and adsorbents that specifically separate lithium, nickel, and cobalt to improve the circularity of the battery industry.

 phosphate.png